MouadEttali/From-scratch-machine-learning---From-mathematical-formulas-to-functioning-algorithms/README.md

 ## Repo description:

-In this repository I will implement popular machine learning algorithms from their basic mathematical fundamentals to their code counterparts such as the implementations in scikit-Learn.
+In this repository I will implement popular machine learning algorithms from their basic mathematical fundamentals to their code counterparts such as the implementations in scikit-Learn.sss

 The purpose of this repository is: